 Day 1 – March 26, 2019

-Diana Ruano, UN Fundraiser, will demonstrate why nonprofits have based their business models on unsustainable altruistic pro-bono activities that’ve never worked and never will.
-She will inspire NANOE Governors to seek the best of everything for their charity ensuring that organizations gain the competitive advantage they need to solve our world’s biggest challenges.
+Dr. Kathleen Robinson, world-renowned thought-leader and author of New Guidelines for Tomorrow’s Nonprofit, will demonstrate why charities have based their governance models on principles that’ve never worked and never will.
+Kathy will inspire NANOE Governors to transform their organizational structures to gain the competitive advantage they need to solve our world’s biggest challenges.

 Jimmy LaRose | Overcoming the House of Org